The Doors of His Face, The Lamps of His Mouth, and Other Stories: Contents

-Synopses
+Selected Synopses

 The title story, about extreme sportsmen who fish for "sea monsters" in the oceans of Venus, won the first Nebula Award for Best Novelette in 1965.

-"This Mortal Mountain" is also about future extreme sports, concerning mountain climbing on a planet with a mountain tens of kilometers high, extending far beyond any breathable atmosphere.
+"This Mortal Mountain" is also about future extreme sports—mountain climbing on a planet with a mountain that is tens of kilometers high, extending far above any breathable atmosphere.

 "This Moment of the Storm" is about a constable on a distant colony planet, whose duties include the use of armed drone aircraft.

 Reception

-Dave Langford reviewed The Doors of His Face, The Lamps of His Mouth for White Dwarf #87, and stated that "there are enough goodies here to prove this author had magic in his typewriter, for a while..."
+Dave Langford reviewed The Doors of His Face, The Lamps of His Mouth for White Dwarf magazine (issue #87), and he commented that "there are enough goodies here to prove this author had magic in his typewriter, for a while...".